How To Get A FFL In New Jersey

 Manufacturer of Firearms Other Than Destructive Devices

-The type 07 FFL license allows New Jersey businesses to manufacture firearms and ammo and sell to the general public.
+The type 07 FFL license allows FFL dealers in NJ to manufacture firearms and ammo and sell to the general public.
 It does not allow you to manufacture any firearm that may fall under the guidelines of the National Firearms Act, unless you also get a 02 SOT.

 Type 08 FFL License